malyn/Enforth/DESIGN.md

 Also, makes store/load of RAM words to/from EEPROM and Flash easier, because you can just rewrite the jumps as you store/load the words.
 Contrast this with opcodes, which completely change depending on which words have been stored.
 Probably not actually that different, but feels better for some reason...

 Downside is you only have 128 words total in Flash, which is only going to be enough for Forth and not enough for Arduino Libraries.
 Possible solution there is to compile trampoline words into RAM as you reference them during interactive development.
 In other words, hundreds of Library words are available in the Flash dictionary, but do not have opcodes.
 Then if you reference one interactively we create a trampoline word that can be referenced using the 16-bit indirect-threaded address.
 The trampoline word just issues a jump directly to the Flash routine.
 This lets us offer hundreds of Library words without any runtime cost until/unless individual words are actually used.
-Also, this should make it possible to create "\*\_mforth.h" headers that you can include after the library which then just do:
+Also, this should make it possible to create "\*\_enforth.h" headers that you can include after the library which then just do:

-    MFORTH_LIBRARY_WORD("eepromRead", EEPROM.read, 1);
+    ENFORTH_LIBRARY_WORD("eepromRead", EEPROM.read, 1);
-    MFORTH_LIBRARY_WORD("eepromWrite", EEPROM.write, 2);
+    ENFORTH_LIBRARY_WORD("eepromWrite", EEPROM.write, 2);

-etc.  Those macros add something to the compiled MFORTH dictionary, again, on the theory that we have tons of flash and should blow it on making things available interactively.
+etc.  Those macros add something to the compiled enforth dictionary, again, on the theory that we have tons of flash and should blow it on making things available interactively.

 Another nice thing about this approach is that the trampoline words can easily be stored in Flash/EEPROM as well, because they just look like normal, runtime-added words.  *i.e.,* they get referenced through indirect-threading, are added as dependencies, etc.